thiezn/awsaccountmgr/README.md

 To see all available command line options, run  ```awsaccountmgr --help```

 # TODO: Describe how you can setup the AWS Deployment Framework pipeline to run this on updates and scheduled time.
+Quick summary:

+- Create cc-buildonly ADF pipeline
+- add buildspec.yml similar to example-buildspec.yml
+- Update the ADF global.yml files to ensure the deployment account is able to do organizations related stuff in the master account
+- TIP: If you add a schedule to the ADF pipeline you can reasonably ensure the accounts are configured as defined in the yaml files.
+- TIP2: perhaps this module can be used in combination with a lambda triggered by cloudwatch events related to relevant organizations actions.
+This will immediately correct any changes someone does to accounts to whats being defined in the configuration files.